 A great alternative for guarding your garage and other outer structures is to install outdoor cameras.
 Deep Sentinel offers customers a unique and innovative security system made up of outdoor cameras, Artificial Intelligence (AI) technology, and 24/7 professional monitoring.
 The system does not require arming or disarming when you enter or leave your home.
 It will take some pressure off from constantly checking the app to see if the gate to the backyard or the garage door was adequately closed.

-Motion sensors (or motion detectors) are electronic devices engineered to detect and measure movement.
+Motion sensor alarms (or motion detectors) are electronic devices engineered to detect and measure movement.
 It is one of the primary sensors that will spot when someone is in your home or office when they shouldn’t be.

 A motion sensor can use one or multiple technologies to detect motion in a pre-determined area.
 Some devices produce an invisible laser that, when disturbed, triggers the alarm.
 Other use passive infrared (PIR) sensors that detect body heat.
 PIR sensors are the most widely used among security companies today.